SQream/sqream_docs/reference/cli/blue_console.rst

    * - ``delimiter``
      - ``,``
      - Specifies the field separator.
 By default, ``sqream sql`` outputs valid CSVs.
 Change the delimiter to modify the output to another delimited format (e.g. TSV, PSV).
 See the section supported record delimiters below for more information.
+   * - ``access-token``
+     - None
+     - Provide a security token that grants access to protected resources or operations.

 .. tip::